Search

 What the Evidence Says

-Research into trauma-informed care continues to grow.
-Systematic reviews suggest that trauma-informed approaches are associated with improvements in psychological wellbeing and service engagement, while also highlighting variability in outcomes depending on setting and implementation quality.
+Overall, research into trauma-informed care continues to grow.
+Systematic reviews suggest that trauma-informed approaches can improve engagement and some psychological outcomes.
+At the same time, outcomes vary depending on setting and implementation quality.

-The strongest evidence base remains with specific trauma-focused treatments delivered within a trauma-informed framework.
-This balanced position is reflected in both Australian and international clinical guidelines.
+Therefore, the strongest evidence remains with specific trauma-focused treatments delivered within a trauma-informed framework.
+This balanced position appears consistently across Australian and international clinical guidelines.

 Gentle Realism About Healing

-Trauma-informed therapy does not promise quick fixes.
-Healing is often gradual and nonlinear.
-Progress may show up as better emotional regulation, clearer boundaries, improved relationships, or greater self-compassion.
+Importantly, trauma-informed therapy does not promise quick fixes.
+Instead, healing usually unfolds gradually and in a nonlinear way.
+Progress may involve improved emotional regulation, clearer boundaries, or greater self-understanding.

 Who Can Benefit

-Trauma-informed therapy can be helpful for people experiencing anxiety, depression, post-traumatic stress, complex trauma, chronic stress, burnout, emotional overwhelm, or difficulties with trust and relationships.
-A formal diagnosis is not required to benefit from this approach.
+Trauma-informed therapy can support people experiencing anxiety, depression, post-traumatic stress, complex trauma, burnout, emotional overwhelm, or relationship difficulties.
+Importantly, a formal diagnosis is not required to benefit from this approach.

 Enquiries and Appointments